AlexaCRM/alexacrm.github.io/datapress/fetchxml.md

 ## Using FetchXML Template

 You can apply a FetchXML template while configuring binding for a page.
-Simply select your FetchXML template title in the Conditional Access section during binding configuration for your page.
-Or use it for forms.
+Simply select your FetchXML template title in the Conditional Access section.
-To apply the same template for all forms, set the template in Forms Global Settings.

 **Example FetchXML Template**: